Taste New York’s history through a walking food tour

 Cost: $49 per person.
 For more information or to book, visit www.AhoyNewYorkFoodTours.com

 Bio: Nikki Parkinson is a fashion and beauty blogger, blogging over at Styling You, a blog that offers real-world advice for busy women wanting to look and feel their best.
 You can also follow her love of all things fashion, foodie and travel via Instagram.
-You can also read Nikki’s post on 10 must do things in New York City
+And read Nikki’s post on 10 must do things in New York City

 Note: Nikki joined the New York City food tour as a guest and on behalf of y travel blog.